andrejbauer/coop/README.md

 ##### Example

-The above state cohandler can be used as follows:
+The above state runner can be used as follows:

-    use state 42 in
+    using state @ 42
+    run
       let a = get () in
       put (a + 8) ;
       let b = get () in
       a + b
-    finally
+    finally {
       val x @ _ -> x
-    end
+    }